AustralianSynchrotron/ansto-simplon-api/ansto_simplon_api/routes/ansto_endpoints/README.md

-**NOTE:** The endpoint found in this folder is not part of the dectris SIMPLON-API, and it is only used to load HDF5 files to memory for streaming purposes.
+**NOTE:** The endpoints in this folder are not part of the official Dectris SIMPLON-API.
+They are provided only to facilitate interaction with the simulated SIMPLON API.